 Sommerlad’s imprecisions are indications that he’s not really concerned with giving readers “A brief history of the Israel-Palestinian conflict” that will help them understand the past and contextualize current events.

 Sommerlad’s imprecisions about the Six Day War, the Black September conflict, and U.N.
 Security Council Resolution 338 are indications that he’s not really concerned with giving readers “A brief history of the Israel-Palestinian conflict” that will help them understand the past and contextualize current events.
 Rather, he’s simply interested in portraying Zionism and Israel as negatively as possible.
-Likewise, Damen’s decision to tell a version of “The bride is beautiful, but she is married to another man” story, and Sommerlad’s decision to lift this story from her documentary, reveals much about their motivations.
-The potential anti-Zionist uses inherent in the stories featuring “The bride is beautiful, but she is married to another man” phrase are irresistible to many writers, accounting for much of their popularity.
+Likewise, Damen’s decision to tell a version of a “The bride is beautiful, but she is married to another man” story, and Sommerlad’s decision to lift this story from her documentary, reveals much about their motivations.
+The potential anti-Zionist uses inherent in stories featuring the phrase “The bride is beautiful, but she is married to another man” are irresistible to many writers, accounting for much of their popularity.

 Regardless of their different details, the stories’ central point is usually the same: Already in the early years of the Zionist movement, the suggestion goes, Jews recognized that it would be wrong for them to try to reestablish a state in the Land of Israel/Palestine, as it was inhabited by Arabs and “wedded” to them.
 Despite this, the Zionists proceeded with their plans.
 From the outset, therefore, Zionism was resolutely immoral, and at its core the establishment of the state of Israel was an act of willful iniquity.
 It’s but a small step from there to the conclusion that the Zionist state should now be dismantled, ending decades of injustice.